taranasus/TaraHUDVitureXR/WORKTRACKER.md

 - Implemented Rajdhani-Medium font as the default font for the entire app.
 - Test Font has been changed to desired font, both in glasses and in the app.
 - Test background service implementation: Verify that the glasses HUD continues to work when the app is in the background and a different app is open.
 The HUD should remain visible on the glasses even when the phone is showing other applications.
+- The signal bar of the top-left UI does not appear to actually show the signal strength fromt he phone.
+Perhaps it's a bug?
+Needs investigating.
+- Show a minimap on the HUD.
+The minimap should be displayed in the same location as shown in this image in roughly the same zice https://kagi.com/proxy/01-HUD_res-1920x1080.jpg?c=r3ruTN54uRUfKZ7YQWAyRjrcWRhLwbKbHxR-z9yws1vBMoyguZdt02IJ_DYtUKGHZ-LtcvlFORMi4p4yTKXBIvm_BSb4rpHkbTn7XBjOeAziuDqXFJjVldjTFfXFJPlS

+For now it doesn't need to be styalized like in the game, just implement whatever gets us faster to the goal of showing a minimap on the HUD with the user's location at its centre.

+You need to follow the implementation plan written down here minimap_implementation_plan.md in order to do this implementation succesfully.

 ## ON HOLD
 - Not possible in current version of SDK (1.0.7) but dev team said they're working on it so might be in the next version when it drops.
 On hold for now.- Make it automatically switch the glasses to be transparent (not opaque) when the app starts.